422 Bath Road

 Pretty shell pink to white flowers with bold maroon centers surrounding a tuft of golden stamens; great as an accent in the garden or massed in borders; unlike perennial peonies, remember not to prune this variety

 Rock's Tree Peony features bold lightly-scented shell pink cup-shaped flowers with white overtones and a burgundy blotch at the ends of the branches from mid to late spring.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Rock's Tree Peony is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.